WHAT IT TAKES TO SAVE AFRICA'S MOST ENDANGERED CARNIVORE

-There were never many wolves because of their limited habitat – probably a few thousand at best, and today there are little more than 500 alive, making the Ethiopian wolf the rarest species of canid, three times rarer than the panda bear, and Africa’s most endangered carnivore.
+There were never many wolves because of their limited habitat – probably a few thousand at best.
+Today there are little more than 500 alive, making the Ethiopian wolf the rarest canid species, three times rarer than the panda bear, and Africa’s most endangered carnivore.

-‘They are victims of their own success.
-They evolved to thrive as specialists of the Afroalpine grassland.
-But because of the warming continent, and the pressure of humans, now they are restricted to tiny mountain pockets and the pressure continues ever upwards,’ explains the founder of the Ethiopian Wolf Conservation Programme, Professor Claudio Sillero, a conservation biologist at the University of Oxford’s WildCRU.
+‘They are victims of their success.
+They evolved to thrive as specialists in the Afro-alpine grassland.
+But because of the warming continent and the pressure of humans, now they are restricted to tiny mountain pockets, and the pressure continues ever upwards,’ explains the founder of the Ethiopian Wolf Conservation Programme, Professor Claudio Sillero, a conservation biologist at the University of Oxford’s WildCRU.

 3000kg of rats per sq.km means the Afroalpine is an amazing resource for wolves

 Sillero began studying Ethiopian wolves in the late eighties.
 Throughout that time and long before, the interaction between domestic dogs and wolves was relatively common, even resulting in hybrids.
-Through neutering of hybrids and reducing the occurrence of free-ranging dogs in wolf habitat, the EWCP team is pushing hard to stop cross-breeding.
-‘But in the late eighties and early nineties we had a bunch of very odd-looking wolves out there,’ Sillero jokes.
+Through the neutering of hybrids and reducing the occurrence of free-ranging dogs in wolf habitats, the EWCP team is pushing hard to stop cross-breeding.
+‘But in the late eighties and early nineties, we had a bunch of odd-looking wolves out there,’ Sillero jokes.
 He reminds me that it is through biting that rabies is transferred.
-The behaviour of the animal changes once the virus takes control, altering its behaviour and literally driving it to increase the dispersal of the virus.
-The animal becomes more aggressive and ranges more widely, biting other creatures including livestock and humans.
+The animal’s behaviour changes once the virus takes control, altering its behaviour and driving it to increase the dispersal of the virus.
+The animal becomes more aggressive and ranges widely, biting other creatures, including livestock and humans.